dariendalton17/GitActivities/Activity1.md

 At the end of this activity, you should have completed the following:

 *   You have forked the GitActivities Repo.
+I have forked this repo.
 *   You cloned the repo locally to your own machine.
+I have cloned this repo to my machine.
 *   You added and committed a change to your local repo.
+This is the change I am adding.
 *   You pushed the local changes to your remote repo.

 *   You have opened a PR to the base repository.
 Leave this open as part of the week 1/2 requirements.